 Huevos Rancheros Tostadas

-Huevos Rancheros Tostadas is a classic Mexican dish, made with pinto beans, sunny side up eggs, cotija cheese, avocado slices, jalapeños, and a spoonful of salsa.
+Huevos Rancheros Tostadas is a classic Mexican dish made with refried beans, sunny side-up eggs, cotija cheese, avocado slices, and a spoonful of salsa – all on crispy tostadas.
+These make the best weekend brunch for the whole family!

 5 from 3 votes